MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 **Scenario 1:** Unlicensed employees are **not** included in organizational data

-In this case, the query doesn’t have information that describes the region for unlicensed European employees.
+In this scenario, the query doesn’t have information that describes the region for unlicensed European employees.
 Even if employee #101 attended meetings with European colleagues, the filter does not know to include those meetings in the "Meetings with Europe" metric.
 As a result, the two custom metrics are not accurate.

 | PersonId | Date | Meetings | Meetings with Europe | Meetings without Europe |
 | ---- | ---- | ---- | ---- | ---- |